Murray Seeman: Career

 Seeman practiced law for three years before he was drafted to serve in the US Army June 5, 1941.

 After serving in World War II, Seeman worked as an attorney in private practice and as a real estate developer.
-He served on the NY State Pension & Retirement Commission under Governor Hugh Carey.
+He served on the New York State Pension & Retirement Commission under Governor Hugh Carey.

-Mayor, Great Neck Estates & community service
+Mayor, Great Neck Estates and community service

 As mayor of Great Neck Estates, Murray Seeman was one of the first community leaders to take a stand against nuclear proliferation.

 In 1975, Great Neck Estates was one of the earliest communities to enact a local ordinance to remove pollution on private and public property caused by dogs, a law passed three years later as the Pooper-scooper Law in New York State.
 Among his pursuits, he was an advocate for environmental protection, the prevention of dumping in the Long Island Sound, the ecology of Udalls Cove and the restriction of offshore hunting.